Concentrated Equally Weighted Portfolios

 V) Conviction in every position

-Our equally weighted portfolio construction allows us to have the same weight in the portfolio for a company that has a £1 billion market cap as for a company that has a £100 billion market cap.
+Our equal-weight portfolio construction approach allows us to have the same weight in the portfolio for a company that has a £1 billion market cap as for a company that has a £100 billion market cap.
 In our minds that demonstrates high conviction.

 A portfolio of best ideas